MicrosoftDocs/bot-docs/articles/dotnet/bot-builder-dotnet-overview.md

 - FormFlow for automatically generating a bot (from a C# class) that guides the user through the conversation, providing help, navigation, clarification, and confirmation as needed

+> [!IMPORTANT]
+> On July 31, 2017 breaking changes will be implemented in the Bot Framework security protocol.
+> To prevent these changes from adversely impacting your bot, you must ensure that your application is
+> using Bot Builder SDK v3.5 or greater.
+If you've built a bot using an
+> SDK that you obtained prior to January 5, 2017 (the release date for Bot Builder SDK v3.5),
+> be sure to upgrade to Bot Builder SDK v3.5 or later before July 31, 2017.

 ## Get the SDK

 The SDK is available as a NuGet package and as open source on <a href="https://github.com/Microsoft/BotBuilder" target="_blank">GitHub</a>.